 Goldholme can also provide Stone Cladding (Veneer Walling Stone) on request

-Formal stone features, string courses, fireplaces, mullion windows, lintels, door surrounds etc.
+Formal stone features, string courses, fireplaces, mullion windows, lintels and door surrounds.

 Natural Stone Walling Distributors and Prices

 Goldholme supply natural walling stone to distributors all over the UK.
 You can buy natural walling stone from our network of national distributors including most major builders’ merchants.

 Get in touch with the team at Goldholme to locate your nearest distributor of natural walling stone by calling 01400 230002.